Frequently Asked Questions

 The Des Moines Y Camp is happy to accommodate any dietary restriction, so long as it is brought to our attention in advance of arrival on camp.
 We can provide alternative meal options for restrictions.
 We do not serve peanut butter unless for special meals or pre-communicated instances.

 If you have a need that Y Camp can meet, please communicate with the staff coordinating with your group or school at least two weeks before your trip to camp.
-For overnight and day camp, please refer to restrictions on the Camper Confidential Form turned in before arrival and at check-in on the first day of camp.
+For overnight and day camp, please complete the Dietary Restrictions section on the Medical Form.

 We want to ensure that all of our guests be comfortable and safe while at camp.
 To do this, we first ask that you, the group leader or school organizer communicate all allergies clearly to Y Camp staff prior to your visit.
 For overnight or day camp, these can be documented on the Camper Confidential Form filled out during registration.
 We will work to protect all affected from the allergen when they are at camp.
 If need arises, Y Camp has several Epi-Pens on-site in case of emergency.
 That being said, if you or your camper has a personal epi-pen, we highly encourage you to bring it with you to Y Camp.